 That's just the beginning!
 We hope that after your first visit, you'll want to come back and get involved in many of our other activities.

-“Brother Freddy” as he is lovingly referred to by all, has been the pastor at Cedar Grove for over 50 years.
+“Brother Freddy” as he is lovingly referred to by all, came to pastor at Cedar Grove in 1967.
 He has an AA from Panola College where he taught speech and served as Dean of Liberal Arts and Sciences, a BA from East Texas Baptist University, and a Master of Divinity from New Orleans Baptist Theological Seminary.

 Brother Freddy has received many other honors including being named “Panola County’s Citizen of the Year” by the Panola County Chamber of Commerce, an excellence in teaching award at the NISOD convention at the University of Texas at Austin, and was named “Man of the Year” by the One Hundred Men of Texas.

 Brother Freddy is married to Suzanne, “one of the best things that ever happened to me.”
 With many tears and hugs, we said our farewell to them in August when he announced his retirement.
 We are searching for the next pastor that God has selected to lead us into a new era in the life of Cedar Grove.